Malaysia–Palestine relations: Diplomatic relations

 With no recognition to the Israeli occupation of Palestine, Malaysia has stood up for the rights and freedoms of Palestinians and has supported their struggles.
 Malaysia also refuses to recognise the State of Israel until a peace agreement is reached to realise the two-state solution.

 Palestine is represented in Malaysia by an embassy in the capital Kuala Lumpur.
 The Palestinian Cultural Organisation Malaysia is thought to act as an unofficial embassy of Hamas, and Hamas leaders have visited Malaysia.
 In 2013, Malaysian prime minister Najib Razak visited the Gaza Strip.

 In 2023, following the October 7 attacks on Israel, Malaysian prime minister Anwar Ibrahim contacted Hamas leaders to express his unwavering support.
-In response to the Gaza war that followed, the Malaysian government allocated RM100 million in aid to the Palestinians.
-In late August 2025, Ibrahim allocated another RM100 million to the Sumud Nusantara aid flotilla.
+Anwar said that Malaysia would not bow to diplomatic pressure from the United States for Malaysia to designate Hamas as a terrorist organisation.
+In response to the Gaza war that followed the October 7 attacks, the Malaysian government allocated RM100 million in aid to the Palestinians.
+In late August 2025, Anwar allocated another RM100 million to the Sumud Nusantara aid flotilla.